 - Coat tofu in seasoned cornstarch (cornflour in the UK) then pan fry to make it super-duper crispy.

 Tofu is not just for stir fries.
 It is a really multi purpose ingredient, as you will see from my collection of Vegan Tofu Recipes below.
-You can bake it, sauté it, scramble it, poach it, make sauces with it and even use it is an egg replacer.
+You can cook tofu by baking it, sautéing it, scrambling it, poaching it, make sauces with it.
+You can even use it is an egg replacer.

 The most common ways to cook tofu are:

 - Oven baked tofu - (best made with extra firm tofu)Press the tofu, cut it into pieces, place in an oven proof dish, cover with marinade/sauce (allow it to soak in for about 30 minutes if you can), then bake at around 400°F for around 30 minutes until golden brown.

 - Sautéed tofu - (best made with extra firm tofu) Toss pressed tofu cubes in cornstarch, then sauté over a medium heat with a little oil of choice until golden and crispy.
 You can also skip the cornstarch and sauté the cubes in a little of whatever sauce you are using until they get sticky and slightly crusty and super yum.

 - Scrambled tofu - (best made with medium firm tofu although extra firm is ok too) Scrambled tofu is an excellent scrambled eggs replacement.
-I don’t press mine when I scramble it.
+I don't press mine when I scramble it.
 Just heat a pan over a medium heat, and crumble the block of tofu into it with your fingers.
 You can add chopped vegetables, herbs and spices and even some Kala Namak to give it an eggy flavour.